gleechi/gleechi.github.io/pages/1.0.0/knowledge/object_articulation.md

 This is a miscellaneous parameter to enforce an object can only be moved when grasped by two hands.

-The purpose of this feature is to simulate a heavy object that need more hands to be moved when the object is non-physical (i.e. no Rigidbody or ArticulationBody component).
+The purpose of this feature is to simulate a heavy object that need more hands to be moved when the object is non-{% include tooltip.html tooltip="PhysicalObject" text="physical"%}.
 Naturally, this setting will not take effect on {% include tooltip.html tooltip="PhysicalObject" text="physical objects" %}.

 ## Graphical User Interface